 1. Keep your software updated

-Protecting your company from these threats requires diligence: always apply updates once they are available; automate the process when it’s feasible, so systems don’t need constant risk monitoring; use vendor-provided update services instead of accessing them directly for assurance of authenticity (these should also be automatically updated).
+Protecting your company from these threats requires diligence: always apply updates once they are available; automate the process when it’s feasible so systems don’t need constant risk monitoring; use vendor-provided update services instead of accessing them directly for assurance of authenticity (these should also be automatically updated).

 2. Restricted Access

-- tiered administrative access or one-time passwords/tokens with procedural guidelines designed around secure resetting credentials such as by Password authentication services.
+- tiered administrative access or one-time passwords/tokens with procedural guidelines designed around secure resetting credentials such as Password authentication services.

 3. Disaster Recovery Plan

 Data loss is a real possibility.
-It’s not just about natural disasters or cyber attacks, but also human error and hardware failure.
+It’s not just about natural disasters or cyber attacks but also human error and hardware failure.

 The average cost of downtime for an organisation is $5 million per hour, with most of these costs being lost revenue.

 Cybersecurity professionals must have an important risk mitigation strategy to create, review, and exercise a system recovery plan that will ensure the restoration of data as part of a comprehensive disaster recovery strategy.
 The risk mitigation plan must protect critical data, configurations, and logs to ensure continuity of operations due to unexpected events.
-For additional protection, backups should be encrypted stored offsite offline when possible, support complete recovery and reconstitution of systems and devices, perform periodic testing, evaluate backup plan update as necessary to accommodate the ever-changing network environment.
+For additional protection, backups should be encrypted and stored offsite offline when possible, support complete recovery and reconstitution of systems and devices, perform periodic testing, and evaluate backup plan updates as necessary to accommodate the ever-changing network environment.